MoonPoet/xaprb-src/content/blog/configuring-firefox-for-privacy-and-convenience.md

 ### My Extensions

-Here are the extensions I use:

-- 1Password
-- Bear Writer
-- Feedly Subscribe
-- uBlock Origin

-The most important ones for privacy are both by a developer named Kenny Do, to whom I am grateful:
+Of the extensions I use, the most important for privacy are both by a developer named Kenny Do, to whom I am grateful:

 - **History AutoDelete**.
 Deletes history after 7 days.
 - **Cookie AutoDelete**.
 This deletes cookies when tabs are closed.
 This is even better than the settings I configured for Chrome!
 I enable "Automatic Cleaning," and set a "whitelist"^[I dislike this term because of racial connotations, but I don't get to rename what's shown in the extension.] for sites I want to stay logged in.

+I also use some general-purpose extensions:

+- 1Password
+- Bear Writer
+- Feedly Subscribe
+- uBlock Origin
+- Tabliss to put beautiful photos from [Unsplash](https://unsplash.com/) onto my new tab pages.^[Unsplash Instant is the corresponding one from Unsplash themselves, but it's only available for Chrome at the moment.]

 There are a couple of extensions I do not need in Firefox as I did in Chrome:

 - I don't need a blank new tab page extension, because Firefox has a setting to do that.
 - I don't need a screenshot extension; Firefox takes great screenshots.
 - I don't need Mercury Reader because Firefox has a reader-view feature.

-The one thing I miss from Chrome is the [Unsplash](https://unsplash.com/) extension, which I've used over the past few months to display featured images in new tabs.
-Unsplash has beautiful photography!

 With these settings, as with Chrome, I find that I'm not accumulating history, cookies, or site data.
 In fact, Firefox configured as I've mentioned here is actually cleaner and better than the way I'd configured Chrome!